Global Vision Transformer Pruning with Hessian-Aware Saliency: Latency-aware global structural pruning

 \subsubsection{Ampere (2:4) GPU sparsity}

-Emerging software and hardware developments have brought support to the acceleration of a more fine-grained sparsity patterns.
-The recently introduced NVIDIA Ampere GPU architecture supports acceleration of sparse matrix multiplication with a specific pattern of 2:4 sparsity (2 of the 4 consecutive weight elements are zero, see Figure~\ref{fig:asp}).
-This comes with a limitation of requiring the input and output dimensions of all linear projections to be \textbf{divisible by 16}~\citep{mishra2021accelerating}.
+The recently introduced NVIDIA Ampere GPU supports acceleration of sparse matrix multiplication with a specific pattern of 2:4 sparsity (2 of the 4 consecutive weight elements are zero).
+This comes with a limitation of requiring the input and output dimensions of all linear projections to be \textbf{divisible by 16}~\cite{mishra2021accelerating}.
 We assure compatibility with such pattern by structurally pruning matrices to have the remaining dimension be divisible by 16 (more details in Appendix~\ref{ap:config}).
-Interestingly, we find that Ampere sparsity can be performed by just magnitude pruning with \textbf{no accuracy drop} after the initial pruning is finished.
+Interestingly, we find that Ampere sparsity can be performed \textbf{losslessly} with magnitude pruning after the initial pruning.